cs3157/recitations/A-Unix/unix-editors-compiling.md

     gcc -g -Wall -c main.c

-What do these parameters mean?
+What do these flags mean?

   - `-g` — include extra information so that, if the program crashes, we can know which line and function caused the crash
   - `-Wall` — turns on several compile-time warnings.
 Warnings are likely problems with your code, but they aren't severe enough to stop the program from running.
 The sources of warnings can cause bigger problems later, so it's best to turn this on when compiling and fix all warnings.
   - `-c` — only preprocess and compile the files (do not link them yet)